 Education Code section 84752 states that no community college district shall receive FTES funding for activities that are fully funded through another source.
-A number of community colleges have instructional arrangements, commonly referred to as "instructional service agreements" (ISA), with public and private entities that provide a portion or total funding for certain course offerings.
+Several community colleges have instructional arrangements, commonly referred to as "instructional service agreements" (ISA), with public and private entities that provide a portion or total funding for certain course offerings.